SODALab @ UofA (May 2022)

 SODALab SODALab SODALab

-Recent publications:
+Sample publications:

-Our research in this thrust has been focusing on computational problems at the intersection of mechanism design, online algorithms, and machine learning.
-We particularly emphasize exploring trade-offs between optimizing conventional objectives, such as revenue or welfare, and other performance metrics, including robustness, fairness, risk, and simplicity.
+Our research in this area has been focusing on online markets and pricing, mechanism design & auctions, and resource allocation & fairness.
+We particularly emphasize exploring trade-offs between optimizing traditional objectives, such as revenue or welfare, and other key performance metrics, including robustness, fairness, risk, and simplicity.

 SODALab SODALab SODALab

-Recent publications:
+Sample publications:

-Market Design, Energy, and Sustainability
+Energy, Markets, and Sustainability

 Market design plays a critical role in shaping the dynamics and outcomes of various industries, and the energy sector is no exception.
 As the global demand for reliable, affordable, and sustainable energy continues to rise, the need for effective market structures and mechanisms becomes increasingly evident.
 Market design in the context of energy involves creating frameworks and rules that facilitate efficient allocation, pricing, and trading of energy resources, while also promoting competition, innovation, and environmental sustainability.